 1. Choose a Quality Method of Translation

-There are many translation options available to you when it comes to WordPress, depending on your needs and budget.
+There are many translation services available to you when it comes to WordPress, depending on your needs and budget.

-In choosing the solution that best suits your site, there are several things you’ll want to consider, including how much you’re willing to pay, whether you need automatic or professional translations, and the importance of quality and clarity for your translated content.
+In choosing the solution that best suits your WordPress site, there are several things you’ll want to consider, including how much you’re willing to pay, whether you need automatic or professional translations and the importance of quality and clarity for your translated content.

-There are plenty of free translation plugins available in the WordPress.org repository that offer basic automatic translations.
-But if quality is what you’re looking for, you can start with a first layer of automatic translations but then it’s always recommended to have a professional translator verify your content.
+There are plenty of free translation plugins available in the WordPress.org repository that offer basic automatic translations, such as you might get from using Google Translate.
+If quality is what you’re looking for, you can start with a first layer of machine translation, but then have a professional translator verify your content.